bassotron/STUDIOGHIBLIMOVIEAPP/README.md

 This application uses the API https://ghibliapi.herokuapp.com/films to list the movies made by Studio Ghibli and allows the user to click on a specific movie to retrieve more information about each movie.
+This application is run on a single html file and does not use redirects.

 ## Demo